-What about people who doesn't get embarrassed?
+There are some people who don't get embarrassed.
 They may live in a bubble of self-confidence that affords them immunity from caring what others think.

 Regardless of the blunder, your most embarrassing moment is probably not as bad as you think.

 Andre Modigliani, a sociology professor at the University of Michigan, Ann Arbor, once took part in an experiment on embarrassment.
 A huge pyramid of toilet paper was stacked so any passer-by knocked it down.
 Researchers then interviewed the embarrassed people who knocked it over, as well as the shoppers who only watched.
 Subjects who knocked over the stacks said the onlookers would assume they were bumbling fools.